-Within approximately one to five business days, you will receive a response from your instructor detailing the accommodations to be made (if any).
+After submitting your documentation, you will receive a response from your instructor or TA.
+This form does not guarantee that you will be accommodated.
+The course instructor reserves the right to decide what accommodations (if any) will be made.
+Failure to adhere to any aspect of this policy may result in a denial of your request for accommodation.
 You are responsible for checking your official U of T email and Quercus course announcements daily, as accommodations may be time-critical.

 For missed assignments, do not wait for an instructor response to resume work on your assignment.
 Extension accommodations may be as short as one business day, depending on the nature of the illness/emergency.
-You should complete your assignment as soon as you are able and email it your instructor, noting that you have submitted your Missed Term Work Accommodations Request Form to Keely.
+You should complete your assignment as soon as you are able and email it your instructor.